RabbitSnore/deception_ei/reports/main_report.md

 # Background

-The author of this report (Timothy) reviewed a manuscript for _Applied Cognitive Psychology_, which was ultimately rejected for publication.
+The main author of this report (Timothy) reviewed a manuscript for _Applied Cognitive Psychology_, which was ultimately rejected for publication.
 In that review, I recommended several potential ways of improving the statistical analyses and the interpretations thereof.
 I signed the review.
 Some time after the manuscript was rejected, the main author contacted me and asked if I would like to reanalyze the data and implement some of the things I recommended.
 I said yes.

 This report contains my reanalysis of the data, as well as expansions of my initial reanalysis, in response to reviewer comments.